jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Over the past couple months, I've been working with [Rohan Varma](http://rohanvarma.me/) on a PyTorch implementation of DistBelief.

-DistBelief is a google paper that describes how to train models in a distributed fashion.
-In particular, we were interested in implementing asunchronous SGD (DownpourSGD).
+DistBelief is a Google paper that describes how to train models in a distributed fashion.
+In particular, we were interested in implementing a distributed optimization method, DownpourSGD.

 This is an overview of our implementation, along with some problems we faced along our way.